insightvigil/gogle-clone/README.md

 ## Google Clone 🚀

-A copy of darkmode google built using HTML and CSS.
+A copy of darkmode google developed using HTML and CSS.

 ### Applied technologies 🧑‍💻
 - HTML